< RETURN TO POLICIES

 Conclusion

-The new Consumer Duty is not something that we are afraid of; we are confident in our ability to enable our clients to achieve good outcomes.
-For firms who provide a client focused service, the key issue is further documenting and evidencing everything that we do in practice.
-Our work to date has led to some excellent initiatives which we will build upon.
-Working in a collegiate, knowledge sharing environment will ensure that we will achieve the desired results for you.
+Consumer Duty is not something that we are afraid of; we are confident in our ability to enable our clients to achieve good outcomes.
+Working in a collegiate, knowledge-sharing environment will make sure that we will achieve our goals.